-Posts by revel
+Posts by administrator

 July 2, 2019 – Muskegon, MI – If you became unable to make decisions about your healthcare, would anyone know your wishes?
 How will you make sure that healthcare providers know what type of treatment you want – or don’t want?

 “After more than 20 years working in health and human service settings, I have witnessed many unfortunate ethical dilemmas that families and health care providers face when they are forced to make decisions for patients who can’t communicate for themselves,” says Luke Reynolds, Executive Director at LifeCircles-PACE.

 It’s a common problem with an easy solution.
 It just takes a little planning, and the staff at Harbor Hospice and Harbor Palliative Care can help.
 The organization has partnered with the Charted Healthcare Planning Coalition (Charted) to ensure, through outreach and education, that adults in the region know how to make a plan for their healthcare needs.

 To carry out that work, Harbor Hospice recently received a $25,000 grant from the Health Project Community Benefit Board.